paolodenti/k8s-template-server/README.md

-`MONGO_DB`: mongo database name, defaults to test `MONGO_USERNAME`: optional mongo database username `MONGO_PASSWORD`: optional mongo database password
+`MONGO_DB`: mongo database name, defaults to test `MONGO_USERNAME`: optional mongo database username `MONGO_PASSWORD`: optional mongo database password `CORS_ON`: if `"true"`, cors is enabled and the api can be used in development.
+Defaults to false

 * GET `/api/posts`
 * POST `/api/posts`